WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 • Comedones: Non-inflammatory lesions appearing as small bumps, categorized as open (blackheads) or closed (whiteheads).

-• Papules: Small, red, inflamed bumps caused by the follicle wall rupture due to sebum and bacteria pressure.
+• Papules: Small, red, inflamed bumps caused by the rupture of the follicle wall due to sebum and bacterial pressure.

 • Pustules: Similar to pimples but with a pus-filled center, commonly known as pimples or zits.